 The foundation partners to support the protection and improvement of the aquatic ecosystems of the Peconic and South Shore estuaries of Long Island.
 Efforts primarily focus on conservation, management, and improvement projects; public education and organizing; research initiatives; and environmental reviews of projects and activities that threaten the vitality and health of the bays, such as sprawl or unsustainable development.
 Current focus areas range from mobilizing beach cleanups and mitigating nutrient runoff to monitoring algae blooms and implementing a broad septic system improvement program.

 Advocating for responsible development practices and coastal management policies, Robins Island Foundation partners to protect and restore Long Island’s fragile coastal environment through education, citizen action, and advocacy.
-Focus areas include saving Plum Island from development, halting both the expansion of a sand mine and The Hills in East Quogue to protect critical groundwater and fragile environments, and advocating for lasting protection programming for recovering osprey populations.
+Focus areas have included saving Plum Island from development, efforts to halt both the expansion of a sand mine and The Hills in East Quogue to protect critical groundwater and fragile environments, and advocating for lasting protection programming for recovering osprey populations.

 Many priority bird and aquatic species depend on salt marsh habitat and coasts, and are threatened by our changing climate.
 With partners, we are committed to advancing water quality protection initiatives, bird and shellfish habitat improvement projects, and research and restoration across the North and South Forks.
 We support youth and community education, encouraging young people’s stewardship of marine life on Long Island.

 We are proud to support the vitality of communities on Eastern Long Island and their role as environmental stewards.
-Partner initiatives include advocacy, research, habitat preservation, and environmental education programs at the Theodore Roosevelt Sanctuary & Audubon Center on Long Island.
-Additionally, Robins Island Foundation has underwritten one of The Nature Conservancy’s programs to offer a rigorous and transformative student internship on Long Island as part of the Environmental Leadership Center’s Internship Program at Warren Wilson College.
+Partner initiatives include advocacy, research, habitat preservation, and environmental education programs.